Search by Keyword

 McCartney was quite proud of the chord pattern he used for the song.
 "It has interesting chords," he states.
 Referring to the second half of the verse, he continues "It goes C, F, which is all normal, then the normal thing might be to go to F minor, but to go to the B flat was quite good.
 It was a sophisticated little tune."
 This unexpected B-flat chord creates a measure of uncertainty as to where the song will be leading next, but we comfortably land back into the home key in order to resolve the verse nicely.

 Another Beatles trick in "Things We Said Today" is their shifting from minor to major keys, especially notable in the switch from A minor to A major for an interesting transition into the bridge.
-Also notable is the melody line predominantly made up of off-beats, which is most noticeable in the bridge.
+Also notable is the melody line which is predominantly made up of off-beats, most noticeable in the bridge.
 The Beatles continued to display this characteristic in later years, such as in "Tell Me What You See" and "If I Needed Someone."

 The lyrics of the song depict the singer affirming his love for his girl even though they are separated for long periods of time.
 The singer is comforted by her assurance that she will love him "till the end of time" and that she'll be "thinking of" him while they are apart.
 The optimistic lyrics are somewhat melancholy and disquieting with the minor-chord framework of the song as a backdrop.
 Since this song was an ambiguous reference to Paul and Jane Asher's life at the time, the saddened feel of the song could be viewed in retrospect as a pre-indication of their eventual breakup.
 His admission that they "may be blind" admits a little uncertainty about how grounded their relationship was, especially with Paul's admitted philandering during The Beatle years.

 Paul's vocals are the main focus of the song, delivering his own harmonies in strategic places through double-tracking (George supplied these harmonies when the song was performed live).
-McCartney had more of a knack for matching the original vocal recording when double-tracking, especially noticeable during times when he may have inadvertently paused on the original track.
+McCartney had more of a knack for matching the original vocal recording when double-tracking, this being especially noticeable during times when he may have inadvertently paused on the original track.
 Lennon was not as instinctively wise when double-tracking, as evidenced in "Tell Me Why," "When I Get Home" and at the end of "Not A Second Time."

 Paul's bass work, while simple and rhythmic during the verses, becomes more pronounced and intense during the bridges, which is appropriate for the turbulent mood for this section of the song.